digera/yearn/README.md

 https://github.com/digera/yearn/blob/master/bin.zip
 It's unsigned, so Windows Defender might yell.
+I've heard that if you make defender scan it, it will eventually become trusted